2023 Most Popular Child Development & Psychology Bachelor's Degree Schools in the Far Western US Region

 After completing their Bachelor's Degree, child development graduates from UCSD carry an average student debt load of $16,139.

-Eastern Washington University ranked #9 on this year’s Most Popular Child Development & Psychology Bachelor’s Degree Schools in the Far Western US Region list.
-EWU is a fairly large public school located in the fringe town of Cheney.
+Eastern Washington University came in at #9 in this year’s edition of the Most Popular Child Development & Psychology Bachelor’s Degree Schools in the Far Western US Region ranking.
+EWU is a large public school located in the town of Cheney.

 About 83% of the students majoring in child development at the school are women while 17% are male.